diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 - Within Spoon/Stdout
 - In the **GCP DataFlow Web Console** you find an option to see the log for your job.

+### GCP Pub/Sub

+#### Creating a Queue

+On the **GCP cloud console** navigate to **Pub/Sub > Topic** via the main menu.
+If you haven't created a topic yet, a small splash screen will be shown asking you to create a topic.
+Go ahead and create one.
+This is a very simple setup.

 ### Common Errors